scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

    to explore and visualize a wide range of diverse data sources specifically relevant to  SARS-CoV-2 for phylogeographic analysis.
    The integrated Neo4j database acts as a comprehensive repository, consolidating COVID-19 pandemic-related sequences information, climate data, and demographic data obtained from public databases, facilitating efficient filtering and organization of input data for phylogeographical studies.
 Presently, the database encompasses over 113,774 nodes and 194,381 relationships.
-Once the input dataset is determined.
 Additionally, aPhyloGeo-Covid provides a scalable and reproducible phylogeographic workflow for investigating the intricate relationship between geographic features and the patterns of variation in diverse SARS-CoV-2 variants.
 The code repository of platform is publicly accessible on
    GitHub (https://github.com/tahiri-lab/iPhyloGeo/tree/iPhylooGeo-neo4j), providing researchers with a valuable tool to analyze and explore the intricate dynamics of SARS-CoV-2 within a phylogeographic context.